yakobbeshah/springboot-blog-api/README.md

 This simple Blog api can perform the 4 basic CRUD Database operation which is :-
 - creat a single blog
-- read a sing blog by id
+- read a single blog by id
 - read an entire blog
-- update a sing blog by id
+- update a single blog by id
-- and delet a sing blog by id
+- and delet a single blog by id

 ## Each api requests and their resposnse end points